YoshiDesign/doublevision/README.md

 ### Dynamic Libraries

 The OpenCV modules are assumed to be dynamically linked.
-You'll have to add any OpenCV2 modules to your compiler's linked libraries.
+Simply installing OpenCV on your machine will add these files to your linker's search path.

 ### Static Libraries